jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

   by Sylvie Boldo, Stef Graillat, and Jean-Michel Muller

 ### Exact multiplication
-First, a `double` is large enough to store the exact product of every pair of `float`s, enormous or tiny.
-This method is straightforward and fast if double-precision multiplication is supported, which is assumed unless proven otherwise.
+First, a `double` is large enough to store the exact product of any two `float`s.
+Therefore, it is preferred to cast and multiply.
+This method is straightforward and fast, and double-precision multiplication is widely supported.

 ```c
 double multiply(float a, float b)